Moscow State Institute of International Relations: Rankings

-In 2022, the university was ranked #362 in the world in the QS World University Rankings.
+In 2022, the university was ranked #345 in the world in the QS World University Rankings.

 In Russia, MGIMO is the school that offers the best salaries to its graduates, above any other Russian university.

 In recognition of its international education and research, MGIMO has been awarded «5 Stars» in the QS Stars Audit, thus becoming the first university in Russia, Central and Eastern Europe, Central Asia and amongst BRICS countries to be bestowed with this accolade.
-In 2020, MGIMO ranked 1st in Russia and 348th in the QS World University Rankings.
+In 2022, MGIMO ranked 345th in the QS World University Rankings.

-In the same year, the Global Go To Think Tank Index Report 2019 ranked MGIMO 8th in the world in Best University Affiliated Think Tanks index, 33rd - Think Tanks with the Most Significant Impact on Public Policy, 16th - Top Think Tanks in Central and Eastern Europe.
+In January 2021, the Global Go To Think Tank Index Report ranked MGIMO 8th in the world in Best University Affiliated Think Tanks index, 73rd - among Best Managed Think Tanks.

 Structure

 MGIMO comprises three campuses (Moscow, Moscow Region and Tashkent, Uzbekistan), an educational platform in Geneva for law studies, ten schools, three institutes and one business school.